pmeeny/CI-MS3-FootballMemories/README.md

 # Credits
-- For the memories page, I used some of the html code from https://bootstrapious.com/p/bootstrap-photo-gallery
+- For the memories page, I used some html and css code from https://bootstrapious.com/p/bootstrap-photo-gallery as a basis for the memories gallery

 - For the password validation, I built on examples code described here:
     - https://www.w3schools.com/howto/howto_js_password_validation.asp